User Review: GSI Pivot Spoon

 Price Paid: Was included with the Crossover Kitchen Kit

-Opting to use pivoting hinges instead of a retractable design, GSI Outdoors succeeds in creating a packable spoon that neither feels too weak or too small for the job.
+Opting to use pivoting hinges instead of a retractable design, GSI Outdoors succeeds in creating a packable spoon that feels neither too weak nor small for the job.
 The addition of measurement markings on the inside makes this serve double-duty as serving ware and a measuring cup.
-The high-temp nylon 66 this is made from is able to withstand contact with hot pots and pans, although it cannot sit (even for the smallest amount of time) in them.
+The high-temp, nylon 66 this is made from is able to withstand contact with hot pots and pans, although it cannot sit (even for the smallest amount of time) in them.

 - Rigid and sturdy construction

 - Utensil locks in both open and closed positions

 - Packs well both individually and as part of the Pivot Utensils set

 - Built-in hook allows utensil to be hung nearby or stored